-- Meaning – To avoid work or your responsibilities.
-To skive means to stay away from work or school because you are feeling lazy or because you just want to have fun.
+Meaning – To avoid work or your responsibilities by staying away or leaving without permission.
+To stay away from work or school because you are feeling lazy or perhaps feeling blue (idiom).
+Alternatively you might want to avoid your responsibilities because you just want to have fun!

 - “I’m feeling lazy and I don’t want to go to work today.
 Let’s skive off work and spend the day in bed!”